Keep your home cool this summer

 Awnings and shutters

 Getting an awning or shutters will give the maximum amount of shade from the sun’s rays.
-If you’re considering investing in some, they’e a surefire way to stay cool without using electricity.
+If you’re considering investing in some, they’re a great way to stay cool without using electricity – just ask the Europeans.

 Most people associate building insulation with cold weather and keeping heat in – but it’s just as good at keeping the heat out too.
 If you’re able to invest in insulation, take a look at our guides to roof and loft insulation, cavity wall insulation, and solid wall insulation.